 Eat Less Meat

 The best way to lower dietary water footprints is to cut back on eating meat.
-Beef has a particularly high water footprint at about 1,800 gallons per pound, while pork follows at 578 gallons and chicken with 468 gallons.
+While the water it takes to make a hamburger is high – beef has a particularly high water footprint at about 1,800 gallons per pound – pork and chicken also take quite a bit, with pork at 578 gallons and chicken at 468 gallons.
 On average, the water footprint of a vegan or vegetarian is around half that of a meat eater, however meat eaters don’t have to give up meat altogether to make a big difference.
 By eating less meat and replacing it with less water-intensive plant-based alternatives, water footprints will shrink.